Ahmed-Mosharafa/AutoJourn-DemoECML2025/ReadMe.md

 ## Documentation

-You can find relevant documentation for our project.
+You can find the poster we produced to present our project.

 ## PaperWS2024